Vyral/base-template/_posts/2021-08-16-10-actions-every-new-agent-should-take-episode-4.md

 {% include pullquote.html %}

 **The eighth action you should take as a new agent is to choose a farm.** I’ve recently moved, and this is a great opportunity to build a new database.
 Even going door to door can be a great way to introduce yourself to a community.
-The key takeaway is that you want to offer people value up front.
+The key takeaway is that you want to offer people value upfront.
 For me, this usually means a complimentary market analysis.
 By keeping in touch with my database (or ‘farm’), I can have a constant stream of potential clients at the ready.&nbsp;

 **Hosting open houses and farming for your database are perhaps two of the most important actions you can take as a new agent.** They are relatively cheap or even free, and they can bring in a huge return on your investment.&nbsp;